OAGi/Score/docs/user_guide/index.rst

    8. *Deprecated*.
 The deprecated checkbox allows the code list to be marked for deprecation.

-2. Click the “Update” button at the top-right of the page to save changes.
+2. Click the "Update" button at the top-right of the page to save changes.

 3. The developer may also want to perform these other actions on the